stippo-tech/todo_list/README.md

 2. flutter pub get
 3. dart run build_runner build --delete-conflicting-outputs

+If you want to build iOS application run following commands in the app directory:
+1. cd ios
+2. pod install

 Then connect device or emulator to your IDE and execute following commands:
 1. flutter run